Byron Whittingham

 Byron Sawyer Whittingham (April 16, 1870 - February 5, 1942) was an American politician and businessman.

+Biography

 Whittingham was born in the town of Springvale, Columbia County, Wisconsin.
 He married Marguerite Purves (1874–1951) in 1891.
 Whittingham was involved in the paint business in Pardeeville, Wisconsin, where he was the street commissioner and assessor.
 Whittingham was then in the paint contracting business in South Milwaukee, Wisconsin from 1900 to 1904.
 In 1904, Whittingham moved to Arpin, Wisconsin, where he started a general mercantile store.
 He served as town clerk and postmaster of Arpin.
 Whittingham also served on the school board and was a Republican.
 In 1917, Wittingham was elected to the Wisconsin State Assembly, where he served from 1917 to 1921.
 Whittingham died of pneumonia at his home in Arpin, Wisconsin.